hawkinsw/CS5138/Assignment2/Scooby.md

 a.out: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=07ef2a721513aa4b9dce2d4bedc22d7fc69903f6, for GNU/Linux 3.2.0, stripped
 ```

 Use the `file` command to find an unstripped program somewhere on the file system of your Kali virtual machine.
 Hint: Check out the `/usr/share/spike/dcedump/ifids` binary.
 Next, use the `file` command to find a stripped program somewhere on the file system of your Kali virtual machine.
 Hint: Look at *any* file in `/usr/bin`.
-For both the stripped and unstripped binary, record the output of `readelf` in `submission.txt` as the answer to Question 1.
+For both the stripped and unstripped binary, record the output of `file` in `submission.txt` as the answer to Question 1.

 ### Finding Functions